EterniaLogic/Windows11RegistryFixes/README.md

 # Windows11RegistryFixes
-Registry hacks to fix many common annoyances, such as the context menu, TPM, several checks, Bing Search, ect.
+Registry hacks to fix many common annoyances, such as the context menu, TPM, several checks, Bing Search, Cortana, ect.

 Adapted from